trace-ph/traceph-android-app/README.md

 3) In the app, update the **API_URL** in the file configs/index.js to your chosen URL.

 4) Install the app to your device.

+## Important Notes
+* Phones have a battery optimization feature that could hinder the functionality of the app.
+In exchange of saving battery life, they kill the app instead.
+See this website on how to handle this: [https://dontkillmyapp.com/](https://dontkillmyapp.com/)

 ## Contact Us